 What’s the implementation process for the different types of business phone systems?
 Can I handle the installation or should I plan to hire an expert?

 All phone system providers make their installation process sound easier than it really is.
-They might be technically correct that you can be ready to make calls in minutes – but that doesn’t include configuring menu systems or extensions, recording greetings, porting numbers, installing new PoE routers, or training employees on the use of handsets or softphones.
+They might be technically correct that you can be ready to make calls in minutes – but that doesn’t include configuring menu systems or extensions, recording greetings, porting numbers, installing new PoE (power over ethernet) routers, or training employees on the use of handsets or softphones.

 What are some often overlooked steps involved in the setup for a business phone system?